Appalachian Development Highway System (23.003)

 Credentials/Documentation

-An environmental impact statement is required for this program.
+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
+An environmental impact assessment is not required for this listing.
+This program is excluded from coverage under E.O.
+12372.
 The standard application forms as furnished by the Federal agency and required by OMB Circular No. A-102 must be used for this program.
 The State highway department coordinates with the Federal Highway Administration, Department of Transportation (DOT), as in the case of federally aided highway construction.
 The District Director or State Alternate's Office will provide guidance on specific problems and technical assistance in the preparation of applications.
-An environmental impact statement is required for this program.
-This program is excluded from coverage under E.O.
-12372.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 The ARC has established a corridor system.
 The Appalachian State office designated by the State Member submits an application for construction within this system to the Commission for consideration.
 ARC must concur in detailed highway locations and construction centerlines.
 Upon such approval, State highway departments may submit plans to implement projects to the State-level office of Federal Highway Administration.

 Award Procedure